Bobby Witt Jr. Player Props: Royals vs. Guardians

 Bobby Witt Jr. At The Plate

-- Witt Jr. has an RBI in 25 of 78 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 31.6% of his games this season, Witt Jr. has picked up at least one RBI.
+In seven of those games (8.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.